erikhyrkas/snakes/training_data/llama-wiki-2.md

 **Conclusion**

 Animals are a vital part of our planet's ecosystems.
 Understanding more about animals can help us appreciate their importance and work towards protecting them.

-**References**

-This article uses basic vocabulary and simple sentence structures to provide an overview of the concept of animal.
 <end>

 Write a wiki article about Pompeii.<start>**Pompeii**